ioccc-src/winner/faq.md

 First, see the above note on [installing and starting Xorg](#X11_general).
-However, for macOS, instead of installing the Xorg server, you need to install and launch the [most recent XQuartz](https://www.xquartz.org) application and then run the IOCCC winner from the [Xterm window shell](https://en.wikipedia.org/wiki/Xterm).
+However, for macOS, instead of installing the Xorg server, you need to install and launch the [most recent XQuartz](https://www.xquartz.org) application and then run the IOCCC entry from the [Xterm window shell](https://en.wikipedia.org/wiki/Xterm).

 As an example we will use [1993/jonth](/1993/jonth/README.md) which works